 The Energy Committee Mission:

-To reduce GHG emissions locally, regionally, and beyond, and to advise the Select Board on steps toward that end.
+To reduce GHG emissions, save energy and advise the Select Board on steps toward that end.

 1) To "power-down" all sectors of our community by increasing municipal & residential energy efficiency through conservation and retrofitting;

 2) To switch our municipal energy usage to renewable energy sources in order to decrease financial, health and environmental costs to our community;

 3) To help our community become more conscious of the impact of human activity on the environment;

 4) To encourage ride sharing, car pooling, the use of public transportation and healthy choices such as bicycling and walking;

 5) To increase awareness of the benefits to our community of re-using and recycling;

 6) To provide information on energy-saving weatherization for homeowners